AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/linuxdeploy.rst

 ``--plugin``/``-p``
    Uses an input plugin.
 Input plugins can be used to bundle additional resources, such as Qt plugins or translations.
 They must be additionally downloaded.

-   For more information on plugins, see :ref:`ref-linuxdeploy-plugin-system`.
+   For more information on plugins, see :ref:`linuxdeploy-plugin-system`.

 ``--output``/``-o``
    .. cssclass:: bold-link

    Uses an output plugin.
 Output plugins can be used to output something different than the raw AppDir. **linuxdeploy always comes with the** `AppImage output plugin <https://github.com/linuxdeploy/linuxdeploy-plugin-appimage>`_ **preinstalled.** You can use it with ``--output appimage``.
 Other output plugins have to be additionally downloaded.

-   For more information on plugins, see :ref:`ref-linuxdeploy-plugin-system`.
+   For more information on plugins, see :ref:`linuxdeploy-plugin-system`.

 This list is not exhaustive and only includes the most commonly used command line argument.
 To get a full overview of all arguments, use ``--help``.